jkdamilola/frontend-code-challenge/README.md

 npm start
 ```

 It creates two folders named *build* and *dist* in the root directory.
 The *build* directory contains the unminified version of the JavaScript files for easy debugging during development while the *dist* contains the minified version ready for production.
+You can then navigate to http://localhost:3000 on your browser to access the app.

 # Implementation Explanation